danbz/signsSlippyMap/README.md

 uses slippyMap loading to plot streetmaps and load and display signs of Surveillance

-* l load images with exif data
+* 'l' load images with exif data
-* +/- zoom in / out
+* '+' '-' zoom in / out
 * w/a/s/d up down left right movement in map
+* 'g' toggle gui

 ![screenshot](signsSlippyMap.png)